nopnop2002/esp-idf-candump/README.md

 # esp-idf-candump
-Example code for CAN DUMP using ESP-IDF.
+Example code for CAN receive using ESP-IDF.

 # Hardware requirement
 CAN Bus Transceiver like SN65HVD230/SN65HVD232.